Minimum 18 years. No use of drugs and alcohol.

 4.15 Conduct – Outsiders, Law Enforcement – When outsiders appear within the boundaries of the playing field, they are warned and asked to leave by the player who first noticed them.
 If the police or other officials appear, the game is stopped, the replicas are put on a safe and the organizers are immediately notified.
 In all the cases described above, the behavior and attitude of the players should be polite and non-aggressive.

-7 PENALTIES – In case of violation of the rules, the organizers can enforce penalties which may be (non-exhaustively):
+In case of violation of the rules and/or the fairplay the organizers can enforce penalties which may be (non-exhaustively):

 - Forced trip to the “Respawn”.